 Over the course of a month, nine young people between the ages of 20 and 30 came together for six online workshops lasting several hours and dealt intensively with diverse gender identities and perceptions through writing tasks, movement sequences and free exchange.
-From 2 July, a filmic insight into the work on the digital stage can be seen.
+A filmic insight into the work can be seen on the Digital Stage.

 In the film »Saz - The Key of Trust«, the instrumentalist Petra Nachtmanova follows the traces of the saz.
 Hardly represented in books, the history of this Persian or Ottoman-Turkish instrument is a mystery.
 At the »Saz Musik Fest« on 18 June, she will present her journey from Bosnia to Iran, recorded on film, and will play songs from there together with guests.

 Originally scheduled for 11 May 2020, the Ernst von Siemens Musikstiftung is now bringing the award ceremony for Tabea Zimmermann forward.
 On 15 June, her more than 30 years of work will be honoured.
 She will use the prize money to establish a new foundation.
 We congratulate the prize-winner, who will also be a guest in Ludwigsburg on 8 July!